pjparham/phase-3-ruby-oo-class-variables-private-methods/README.md

 # Private Methods

-## Objectives
+## Learning Goals

-1. Define private methods.
+- Define private methods
-2. Understand the context in which you will use such a method.
+- Understand the context in which you will use such a method
-3. See how private methods are defined.
+- See how private methods are defined

 ## Background: Instance and Class Methods